particle-iot/docs/src/content/reference/device-os/firmware.md

 **Note:** Only use letters, numbers, underscores, dashes and slashes in event names.
 Spaces and special characters may be escaped by different tools and libraries causing unexpected results.

 * PUBLIC/PRIVATE (the default is PUBLIC but PRIVATE is advisable)
-* ttl (time to live, 0–16777215 seconds, default 60)
-  !! **NOTE:** TTL is not implemented, hence the ttl value has no effect.
-Events must be caught immediately; once sent they will be gone *immediately*.
 * optional data (up to 255 characters (_prior to 0.8.0_), 622 characters (_since 0.8.0_)).

 Anyone may subscribe to public events; think of them like tweets.